 - A faculty mentor can apply for one $4000 URA per academic year, or multiple $1000/$2000 URAs for a total not to exceed $4000 per academic year.

 - URA Application form (if you wish to apply for a Faculty Mentor Stipend (summer only), submit the FMS form attached to the URA application.
 Faculty mentors cannot be related to the student research assistant if applying for a summer stipend.)

 Undergraduate Research Assistantships are competitive awards.
 Applications will be reviewed by members of the OSRCA Advisory Committee, and decisions will be based on quality of the following five criteria:

 - Clarity and completeness of the project proposal narrative

-- Outcome in terms of benefit to the faculty member's research program (i.e. how will it increase the chance of acquiring external funding or publishing).
+- Contribution in terms of benefit to the faculty member's research program (i.e. how will it increase the chance of producing a scholarly work).
 It must be obvious that having a URA will increase the faculty member's productivity as a scholar in their discipline.

-- Role of the faculty mentor (strategies the faculty mentor will employ to help the student be a successful researcher)
+- Role of the faculty mentor (details regarding the specific strategies the faculty mentor will employ to help the student be a successful researcher)

 - Role of the student researcher (specific tasks/duties that the student will be expected to perform along with the time commitment)